insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2021-08-09-processflow-listing-page.md

 g.
 Folders on deleting would be moved to Trash with a toaster message for successful completion of the delete process.

-**Note -
+**Note -**

 1) Folder name will consist of 50 characters and can have alphanumeric characters.

-Name of a folder cannot be same if created on same level.
-However, folder name can remain same if created on different level.
-2) Full Folder Name is visible by hovering the tool tip over the folder name**.
+2) Full Folder Name is visible by hovering the tool tip over the folder name.

 ### Steps to Rename a Created Folder